Thank you for stopping by.. Shop online - Support your Friends.......Explore your Parks - Challenge!

 Photos should accurately reflect the original image.
 Photos that have been digitally altered beyond standard optimization (cropping, color, contrast, etc.) will be disqualified.
 This includes the digital addition or deletion of objects in the photos.
 Photo eligibility is the sole discretion of the contest judges.
 Photos may originate in any form but must be submitted electronically.
 A high-resolution image must be submitted.
 If a high-resolution photo cannot be provided, the entry will be disqualified.
 Photos may also be watermarked if desired when uploaded to the contest page, however: the watermark should be inconspicuous enough not to interfere with the judging of the photo, and a clean, watermark-free

 a version of the photo must be available at FWSP’s request.
 If a watermark-free version cannot be provided, the entry will be disqualified.
-Please do not include photographs that display people who are identifiable.
+Please do not include photographs that display identifiable people.

 HOW TO ENTER: